-In addition, company sponsored non-clinical toxicology studies that evaluated longer cytisinicline treatment beyond one month to at least three months were submitted in 2020 prior to initiating our Phase 3 studies.
+In addition, company sponsored non-clinical toxicology studies that evaluated longer cytisinicline exposure beyond one month to at least three months were submitted in 2020 prior to initiating our Phase 3 studies.

-Non-clinical toxicology studies that are required for a New Drug Application, or NDA, including two longer-term chronic toxicology studies and two carcinogenicity studies, have been completed and submitted to the FDA.
+Non-clinical toxicology studies that are required for an NDA, including two longer-term chronic toxicology studies and two carcinogenicity studies, have been completed and submitted to the FDA.

-Planned Company-Sponsored Clinical Trial
+Ongoing Company-Sponsored Clinical Trial

-Planned Open Label ORCA-OL Trial
+Ongoing Open Label ORCA-OL Trial